nanochess/CVBasic/README.md

 The Sord M5 can only use binaries up to 16 kb, and the keyboard can be used for the first controller.

+The Casio PV-2000 can only use binaries up to 16 kb.

-Currently for Memotech and Tatung Einstein doesn't handle CONT1.KEY and CONT2.KEY.
+Currently Memotech, Tatung Einstein, Casio PV-2000, and Creativision doesn't handle CONT1.KEY and CONT2.KEY.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)

 ### Experimental things

-Vtech Creativision support is experimental, and it doesn't handle currently CONT1.KEY and CONT2.KEY.
+Vtech Creativision support is experimental.

 Notice the 6502 support library hasn't been tested properly.
 In particular the VDP code could be buggy in real hardware.